Irma Recovery Begins; Storm Flooded Parts Of Florida, South Carolina And Georgia

 Florida

-The U.S. Navy has sent several ships, including the aircraft carrier the USS Abraham Lincoln, to lend personnel and supplies to the relief effort being led by the Federal Emergency Management Agency.
+The U.S. Navy has sent several ships near the Florida Keys, including the aircraft carrier the USS Abraham Lincoln, to lend personnel and supplies to the relief effort being led by the Federal Emergency Management Agency.

 Miami's international airport has resumed passenger and cargo flights, saying it will have a limited schedule on Tuesday.
 The first arrival was an American Airlines flight from Seattle that landed at 7:06 a.m.